History of the tank: German

 The first offensive using tanks took place on 15 September 1916, during the Battle of the Somme.
 Forty-nine of the Mark I type were committed, of which thirty-two were mechanically fit to take part in the advance and achieved some small, local successes.
 In July 1917, 216 British tanks were employed in the Third Battle of Ypres but found it almost impossible to operate in the muddy conditions and achieved little.
 Not until 20 November 1917, at Cambrai, did the British Tank Corps get the conditions it needed for success.
 Over 400 tanks penetrated almost 6 miles on a 7-mile wide front.

 However, success was not complete because the infantry failed to exploit and secure the tanks' gains, and almost all the territory gained was recaptured by the Germans.
 The Australian, Canadian, and British forces then scored a far more significant victory the following year, on 8 August 1918, with 600 tanks in the Battle of Amiens.
 General Erich Ludendorff referred to that date as the "Black Day" of the German Army.

 Parallel to the British development, France designed its own tanks.
 The first two, the medium Schneider CA and heavy Saint-Chamond, were not well-conceived, though produced in large numbers and showing technical innovations, the latter using an electro-mechanical transmission and a long 75 mm gun.
 Both types saw action on numerous occasions but suffered consistently high losses.
 In 1918, the Renault FT light tank was the first tank in history with a "modern" configuration: a revolving turret on top and an engine compartment at the rear; it would be the most numerous tank of the war.
 A last development was the superheavy Char 2C, the largest tank ever to see service, some years after the armistice.

 The German response to the Cambrai assault was to develop its own armoured program.
-Soon the massive A7V appeared.
-The A7V was a clumsy monster, weighing 30 tons and with a crew of eighteen.
+Soon the massive A7V appeared, weighing 30 tons and with a crew of eighteen.
 By the end of the war, only twenty had been built.
 Although other tanks were on the drawing board, material shortages limited the German tank corps to these A7Vs and about 36 captured Mark IVs.
-The A7V would be involved in the first tank vs. tank battle of the war on April 24, 1918 at the Second Battle of Villers-Bretonneux—a battle in which there was no clear winner.
+The A7V would be involved in the first tank vs. tank battle of the war on April 24, 1918, at the Second Battle of Villers-Bretonneux—a battle in which there was no clear winner.

 Numerous mechanical failures and the inability of the British and French to mount any sustained drives in the early tank actions cast doubt on their usefulness—and by 1918, tanks were extremely vulnerable unless accompanied by infantry and ground-attack aircraft, both of which worked to locate and suppress anti-tank defences.